ajsouza/OAS-Impression-and-Click/README.md

-#Generate Impressions and Clicks for OAS
+#Generate Impressions and Clicks for Open AdStream
 I recently had a situation in which I was doing some integration testing of OAS and needed to generate some impression and click data, however, as I am restricted to a non-production environment there is generally no impressions and clicks for the campaigns being generated.
-The oas.php script is a quick and easy way of generating some random impressions and clicks for a given set of pages.
+The ImpClickGenerate.php script is a quick and easy way of generating some random impressions and clicks for a given set of pages.
 Additional info forthcoming on my [blog](http://openadstream.blogspot.com/)

 Sample Usage
 ============